synacktiv/octoscan/README.md

 It will reduce false positives and give the most interesting results.

 If you have downloaded the worflows with the [dl](#download-remote-workflows) command you might have duplicated workflows since by default octoscan will download all the workflows of all the branches.
-To delete duplicated workflows and speed up the analysis you can use the `fdupes` before running the analysis:
+To delete duplicated workflows and speed up the analysis you can use the `fdupes` command before running the analysis:

 ```sh
 fdupes -n -r -N -d path/to/repo